BelT26/1001-Souks/README.md

 A link to the instagram account can be found on the site footer.

 A pop up subscriber form has been created via Mailchimp.
+This appears 5 seconds after the user lands on the site.

 As the busisness develops and begins to make a profit, the marketing strategy will be reviewed and may include paid advertising on Google or social media sites,